Trading Paints adds custom car liveries to iRacing. Design your own cars or race with pre-made paint schemes shared from other painters.

 Trading Paints Downloader is not running on your computer.

 By default, iRacing does not show Custom Number paints.
 Enable them in your iRacing graphics options by checking the “Hide car numbers” box and restarting the iRacing sim.

 If someone (or you) does not have Custom Number paints enabled when you’re racing a Custom Number paint, your traditional Sim-Stamped Number paint from Trading Paints will appear, if you have one assigned (check on My Paints); if you do not have a Sim-Stamped Number paint assigned, your default iRacing paint booth car will appear without a paint.

 Custom Number paints will appear under the Custom Number tab in your My Paints section.

-[Legacy] NASCAR Cup Chevrolet SS - 2013 by Scott Pierchorowicz Pro
+#25 NASCAR Cup Series Chevrolet Camaro ZL1 by Scott Pierchorowicz Pro

 I have been painting cars since NASCAR Racing 2.
 I enjoy painting real schemes and a lot of fictional scheme.
 I try to put as much detail as I can so the cars look great.
 Currently I'm only uploading Gen 6 Cups cars.
-If you have a request please let me know.
 Unfortunately I won't be giving out my # 46 cars.
 Those are my personal ones I race.
 Sorry for the inconvenience.